NexPlayer/Android-SDK/advanced.md

 #### NexCaptionPaintergetCaptionPainter ( )

-This method gets an object of theNexCaptionPainter.
+This method gets an object of the  NexCaptionPainter.

 To use any specific feature provided by the NexCaptionPainter, use this method to call desired API to the NexCaptionPainter object.